oscimp/amaranth_twstft/README.md

 creating the electromagnetic signal that will carry the information (intermediate frequency to be upconverted for a satellite link)

 4. [Mixing Signals](Doc/4_Mixing_Signals.md):
-mixing the carrier with our 1-PPS to share the frequency information
+mixing the carrier with our 1-PPS to share the frequency information.
+This is the point where an actual physical signal is generated: this documentation includes the pinout for connecting the input 20 MHz reference clock, input 1-PPS and getting the modulated output 70 MHz.

 5. [Next level, QPSK modulation](Doc/5_another_modulation.md):
 stepping up the PSK modulation to transmit twice as much information